DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2023-01-19-sending-a-confirmation-email.md

 But once the user leaves the service, they’ll no longer have access to this information.
 For example, how long it will take the TRA to make a decision about the case.

-They also might not be able to find the original email with the link to their referral.
+The user also might not be able to find the original email with the link to their referral.

 So we’ve decided to send users a confirmation email.

+As part of this work, we changed this content to be clearer and more concise.
+We've also updated the confirmation page content to match.

 <!-- markdownlint-disable MD025 MD001 -->
 {{ appEmail({